How to Calculate Market Size: 3-Step Formula + Free Calculator (2025)

 Advanced Market Sizing Techniques

-Cohort Analysis
+Cohort Analysis for SOM Refinement

 Track customer segments over time to refine SOM calculations:

-• New customer acquisition rates
+- New customer acquisition rates by channel

-• Customer lifetime value trends
+- Customer lifetime value (LTV) trends by cohort

-• Market penetration by segment
+- Market penetration by segment and geography

-Scenario Planning
+Scenario Planning and Sensitivity Analysis

-Create multiple market size scenarios:
+Create multiple market size scenarios to account for uncertainty:

 Dynamic Market Modeling

-Account for market changes over time:
+Account for market changes over time with sophisticated modeling:

 Presenting Market Size Analysis